The Lover in Me (album)

-The Lover in Me is the ninth studio album by Scottish singer Sheena Easton.
+The Lover in Me is the ninth studio album by the Scottish singer Sheena Easton.
 It was released in November 1988 and was her debut for MCA.
 The album has a more Urban/R&B sound than Easton's previous recordings due to the production by well-known acts such as L.A.
 Reid, Babyface and John "Jellybean" Benitez.
-The album's title track became a major hit, reaching #2 on the US Billboard Hot 100 and #15 on the UK Singles Chart.
-The album reached #44 on the US Billboard 200 and #30 in the UK Albums Chart, and was certified Gold by the RIAA.
+The album's title track became a major hit, reaching number 2 on the US Billboard Hot 100 and number 15 on the UK Singles Chart.
+The album reached number 44 on the US Billboard 200 and number 30 on the UK Albums Chart, and was certified Gold by the RIAA.
 It is one of Easton's best selling albums to date and returned her to the US and UK charts.
 Significantly, in the UK it was her first charting album for over five years, with the lead single becoming her first top 20 hit in nearly eight years.

-In 2006, Cherry Red Records (UK) re-released The Lover in Me, remastered and with added bonus tracks.
+In 2006, Cherry Red Records (UK) re-released The Lover in Me, (Expanded Edition) remastered and with added bonus tracks.
 On May 27, 2016, the album was officially released in the US for digital download on iTunes.

 Single releases

-The album's title track was the first single from the album to be released, reaching #2 on the US Billboard Hot 100, #5 on Billboard's Hot Black Singles chart, and #15 on the UK Singles Chart.
-Other singles from the album include "Days Like This" (#35 on the US R&B chart, UK #43) and "101" (UK #54 US Dance #2).
+The album's title track was the first single from the album to be released, reaching number 2 on the US Billboard Hot 100, number 5 on Billboard's Hot Black Singles chart, and number 15 on the UK Singles Chart.
+Other singles from the album include "Days Like This" (No. 35 on the US R&B chart, UK No. 43) and "101" (UK No. 54, US Dance No. 2).
 "101" was written for Easton by Prince under the pseudonym Joey Coco (as was album track "(Cool Love").
 One last single was released in the US; "No Deposit, No Return", but failed to chart.